1 in 4 adults in the United States have some type of disability.

 Big Peach Slam Jam

 One of our most popular events is the annual BlazeSports Big Peach Slam Jam Wheelchair Basketball Tournament, presented by the Atlanta Hawks, and sanctioned by the WNBA.
-This invitational hosts more than 20 of the best teams from 13 states across the Varsity and Prep divisions.
-Sanctioned by the NWBA, the Big Peach Slam Jam is the largest tournament of its kind in the Southeast and is a weekend filled with exciting competition.
+This invitational hosts more than 30 of the best teams from 15 states across the Varsity, Prep, and Women’s divisions.
+The Big Peach Slam Jam is the largest tournament of its kind in the country and is a weekend filled with exciting competition.

 Run, Roll & Row 5K

 BlazeSports annual Run, Roll & Row 5K is a unique community event that is fully inclusive for all abilities.
 Participants have the option to take part in a traditional 5K or join our unique rowing portion of the event.
 This event gives the community, along with our youth & veterans with physical disabilities, an opportunity to participate with a goal of raising awareness and funding for BlazeSports programs and services.

 The Peachtree Paragames is a multi-sport event that provides competition for the developmental to the elite athlete.
 Held in throughout, events include archery, swim, and track and field, in addition to free sports clinics offered throughout the weekend.
 Open to youth, adults and veterans with disabilities, the Paragames attracts participants from throughout the country for this competitive and fun multi-day event.